palinkas-jo-reggelt/PHP-Gammu-Viewer/README.md

 ## Instructions

 * Drop files into web server folder
-* Edit variables in config.php
+* Rename config.php.dist to config.php and edit variables
 * Edit .htaccess to allow your LAN subnet (or delete if you don't want any security)